 Borderlands 3

-Although Borderlands 3’s unfriendly DRM can make it a pain to play casually, it’s beneficial for benchmark tests, especially if you want to see what your CPU can handle.
+Although Borderlands 3’s unfriendly DRM can make it a pain to play casually, it’s beneficial for benchmarking.

-The game is set seven years after Borderlands 2 on the planet Pandora, a barren wasteland rumored to contain hidden vaults filled with treasure and advanced technology all throughout.
+The game is set seven years after BL2 on the planet Pandora, a barren wasteland rumored to contain hidden vaults filled with treasure and advanced technology.

 Watch Dogs: Legion

-If Immortals’ hyper-stylized vistas aren’t cutting it, you may want to boot up another Ubisoft game that boasts ray-tracing support.
+If Immortals’ hyper-stylized vistas aren’t cutting it, you may want to boot up another Ubisoft game, Watch Dogs: Legion.

-Ubisoft really went out of its way to create a detailed recreation of modern-day London, complete with all of the puddles and wet surfaces you’d typically encounter in Big Ben’s home.
+The studio really went out of its way to produce a detailed recreation of modern-day London, complete with all of the wet surfaces you’d expect to find in Big Ben’s home.

-As a result, it ends up being the perfect showcase for RTX-enabled graphics cards that can squeeze out extra details from light and water reflections on cars, windows, and city streets.
+As a result, it ends up being the perfect showcase for RTX-enabled graphics cards that can squeeze out extra details from light and water reflections.

 It should be no surprise that racing games are actually great for benchmarking since they’re typically used for graphical showcases.

-If you’re looking for a recent racing sim to run performance tests, F1 2020 is a good pick since it requires a reasonably powerful PC to run smoothly.
+If you’re looking for a recent racing sim to run performance tests, F1 2021 is a good choice as it requires a reasonably powerful PC to run smoothly.

-This mainly comes down to the game’s notoriously detailed physics engine and a wide selection of real-world tracks that have been masterfully recreated in-game.
+This mainly comes down to the game’s notoriously detailed physics engine and a wide selection of real-world tracks that have been masterfully recreated.

 Dirt 5